gggraph/p-graph/README.md

 for example, when **receiving value into second input, data is stored to second memory slot** and so on.
 Blocks can output to any of its output slots the value of any of its memory slots.

-To get familiar with **Graphy** system, you should load example projects and get a first look on the library documentation.
+To get familiar with **P-Graph** system, you should load example projects and get a first look on the library documentation.

 <p>
   <img src=git-content/basiclogic.gif width="200" height="320" />